odoo/documentation/legal/terms/online.rst

 regular Upgrade Services.

-This optional service is subject to additional fees (as described in charges_) and includes the technical adaptation of third-party modules installed in the Customer's database and their corresponding data in order to be compatible with the Target Version.
+This optional service is subject to additional fees (as described in charges_online_) and includes the technical adaptation of third-party modules installed in the Customer's database and their corresponding data in order to be compatible with the Target Version.
 The Customer will receive an upgraded version of all installed third-party modules along with the upgraded